Support for Political Stress

 Focus on Meaning

 Meaning is one of the building blocks to our well-being, so focus on the most meaningful conversations and actions in your life.
-Apply this to conversations you have, especially if they relate to the election.
+Apply this to conversations you have, especially if they relate to stressful topics.
 Be extra-mindful of the meanings you attach to situations and other people's actions.
 And wherever you can, find ways to contribute to your community in meaningful ways.

 Clarify Your Core Values

-No matter the outcome of the election, you can live a value-driven life by identifying your most important values and living in alignment with them.
+No matter what's going on around you, you can live a value-driven life by identifying your most important values and living in alignment with them.
 Give yourself a little time for quiet contemplation and consider what matters most to you in life.
 What is your personal vision for your life?
 What are the beliefs, ideals, ethics, or morals that make you who you are?
 Most importantly, how do you incorporate these values into your daily life?

 Know Your Strengths